Wildlander-mod/Support/Docs/FAQ.md

 ---

-## I’m manually installing and "Fore's New Idles in Skyrim (FNIS) 7.4.5" is no longer available on nexus?

-Use version 7.6 Instead.

 ## Mod X has been updated, can I install that?

 No, For stability reasons - only the versions listed on the Ultimate Skyrim Manual Install webpage ([https://www.ultimateskyrim.com/manual-install](https://www.ultimateskyrim.com/manual-install)) are supported.